srozange/gini/README.md

 ###  Advice

-Code executed during method interception is defined in methods annotated with the @Around annotations.
-Those methods are contained in classes annotated with the @advice annotation.
+AOP allows to intercept method calls in order to execute specific code.

-Target methods are defined with a joinpoint (property of the @Around annotation).
-A joinpoint is a regular expression matching method patterns of form *package.class.method*.
+Code to be executed must be defined in methods annotated with the @Arround annotation.
+An @Around annotation contains a joinpoint field that defines with methods will be intercepted, it consists in a regular expression matching method patterns of form *package.class.method*.

 ```java
 @Advice